api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ## Using the OEV Network

-OEV Network can be added as a custom network to an EVM compatible wallet.
+The OEV Network can be added as a custom network to an EVM compatible wallet.

 | Details            | Value                          |
 | ------------------ | ------------------------------ |